Audi RS 6: C8 RS6 Avant "RS Tribute edition"

-The RS2 Avant kicked off the success story of the Audi high-performance models that continues to this day.
-The 2021 RS 6 Avant "RS Tribute edition" honors and pays tribute to the foundation the RS2 Avant established.
-These 25 year anniversary tributes were only available in North America and limited to 25 examples.
+The RS 6 Avant "RS Tribute edition" was introduced for 2021 and pays tribute to the RS 2 Avant.
+This special edition was only available in North America and limited to 25 examples.
 They are different from the European tributes in how they were all optioned.

-Exterior Highlights include Nogaro Blue pearl effect exterior paint with body-colored mirrors, black optic roof rails, front grills, spoiler, side trim, and rear diffuser, red brake calipers, 22" silver cast-aluminum wheels, and an RS sport exhaust with black tips.
+Exterior highlights include Nogaro Blue pearl effect exterior paint with body-colored mirrors, black optic roof rails, front grills, spoiler, side trim, and rear diffuser, red brake calipers, 22" silver cast-aluminum wheels, and an RS sport exhaust with black tips.
 Interior Highlights include carbon twill structure inlays, Audi Exclusive Valcona S sport seats, lower seat panels, leather interior elements, and RS floor mats all with Denim Blue contrast stitch, and an Audi Exclusive steering wheel with Denim Blue contrast stitching.

-In addition, the vehicles were equipped with a Bang & Olufsen 3D Advanced Sound System package, the Executive package, and the Driver Assistance package.
+In addition, the vehicles are equipped with a Bang & Olufsen 3D Advanced Sound System package, the Executive package, and the Driver Assistance package.